 Whether your business is flourishing as a startup or expanding as an enterprise, Wrike can help you maintain order with your projects and keep everyone informed with 360-degree visibility.

-Wrike offers solutions for every business size and caters to a wide variety of use cases, from the marketing department to the sales team.
+As discussed, Wrike offers advanced tools and customization options for every business size and caters to a wide variety of use cases, from the marketing department to the sales team.
 As a versatile project management solution, you can use Wrike to bring order to your operations and drive company-wide success from a single source.

-Once you get started with Wrike, you’ll soon have everything you need at your fingertips.
+Once you set up Wrike, you’ll have everything you need at your fingertips.